barryclark/jekyll-now/_posts/2017-12-31-Bike-Accidents-in-DC.md

 [Also, on average there are less accidents on 40 degree days than 20 & 60 degree days.](https://www.youtube.com/watch?v=7ttbQTz8tAE&feature=youtu.be&t=28)

+So, it does appear that even though there are more bikers on the road during the summer months, there are fewer accidents than in the fall months.

 Conclusion and Final Thoughts
 -----------------------------